gocardless/statesman/README.md

 ```bash
 $ rails g statesman:active_record_transition Order OrderTransition
 ```

+Your transition class should
+`include Statesman::Adapters::ActiveRecordTransition` if you're using the ActiveRecord adapter.

 If you're using the ActiveRecord adapter and decide not to include the default `updated_at` column in your transition table, you'll need to configure the